HappyPotatoman/compact_sequence/README.md

 # Feature backlog

- - Add compression for RNA sequences.
+ - Add decompression for directories.
  - Add other sequential data formats such as FASTA.
  - GUI for easier backup management.